stefanprodan/stefanprodan/_posts/2016-10-17-aspnetcore-vs-golang-data-ingestion-benchmark.markdown

 Front-end:

-* exposes a HTTP POST endpoint on witch receives a JSON payload from a caller
+* exposes a HTTP POST endpoint on which it receives a JSON payload from a caller
-* on receive it deserialize the payload in an object
+* on receive it deserializes the payload into an object
-* it serialize the object back to JSON
+* serializes the object back to JSON
-* it instantiate a HTTP client and makes a HTTP POST request to the back-end service
+* instantiates an HTTP client and makes an HTTP POST request to the back-end service
 * waits for the back-end service to process the payload
 * disposes the HTTP client and returns a HTTP 200 Code to the caller

 Back-end:

-* exposes a HTTP POST endpoint on witch receives a JSON payload from the front-end service
+* exposes an HTTP POST endpoint on which it receives a JSON payload from the front-end service
-* on receive it deserialize the payload in an object
+* on receive it deserializes the payload into an object
 * returns a HTTP 200 Code to the front-end service

 Both services are instrumented with Prometheus.
 Prometheus collects the following metrics: rate of HTTP requests per second, HTTP requests latency, CPU, RAM, NET and IO usage of each container.